timhul/ClassicSim/README.md

 Licensing information can be found in LICENSE.md.

+# Downloads

+Releases are available at [the ClassicSim website](https://classicsim.org).

 # Features of this tool

 These are some of the features of this tool: